HomeWrestlers › Mita Taiki

 Career High

-On Day 2 of the November 2025 Kyushu Basho, Mita suffered a right knee anterior cruciate ligament (ACL) injury during his bout against Hikari.
-He collapsed on the dohyo and was carried out on a stretcher.
-Futagoyama Oyakata confirmed surgery was necessary, stating: "He needs to heal properly.
-He's young, and I hope he can regain his fighting spirit and come back."
-Mita has been on full kyujo since, dropping from East Juryo 3 to West Makushita 41.
-A return is expected from May 2026 at the earliest.
+On Day 2 of the November 2025 tournament, Mita tore his right knee anterior cruciate ligament (ACL) in a bout against Hikari.
+He was carried out on a stretcher.
+Futagoyama-oyakata commented: "He needs surgery.
+If he wants to keep wrestling, he has to heal properly.
+He's young, and I hope he can find the will to come back."
+Surgery was performed, and Mita is currently in rehabilitation.
+The earliest possible return is the May 2026 tournament (Natsu Basho).

 Who Is Mita Taiki?

-"There was no other stable in my head.
-It was always Futagoyama." — Mita Taiki, at his entry press conference (March 2024)
+"Futagoyama Stable was the only option in my mind." — Mita Taiki, at his debut press conference (March 2024)

 Career Timeline